Trustees and Independent Committee Members

 Rosie had a disabled younger brother, Connor, who was diagnosed with autism at a young age and later developed epilepsy.
 Growing up, Rosie loved that Connor viewed the world through a different lens, often challenging conventional norms.
 This experience shaped her belief that disability should be seen in a more positive and empowering light, rather than through a lens of limitation or negativity.

-Professionally, Rosie is an Investment Director specialising in managing ethical and sustainable portfolios for private clients, trusts, and charities.
+Rosie is an Investment Director specialising in managing ethical and sustainable portfolios for private clients, trusts, and charities.
 She is a Chartered Fellow of the Chartered Institute for Securities and Investment and holds the Institute’s master's-level Chartered Wealth Manager qualification.
 Rosie also holds the CFA UK Level 4 Certificate in Sustainable Investing, reflecting her commitment to responsible investment practices.

 At Rathbones Group, Rosie is actively involved in promoting inclusion as a member of the Social Mobility Network and a champion for diversity across the company.
+She brings both her professional expertise and personal values to her role at Scope.

 • David Cryer